Placeholder-Software/wasmbox/docs/reference/code/simplewasmmonobehaviour.md

 ### `IWasmAsset?
 WasmAsset`

 Get or set the [`IWasmAsset`](./iwasmasset.md) which this behaviour will create.
-When this is set the asset will **not** immediately be reloaded, it is loaded in the "Loading Coroutine" which is started in `OnEnable`.
+When this is set, the asset will **not** immediately be reloaded; it is loaded in the "Loading Coroutine", which is started in `OnEnable`.

 ### `EngineConfig EngineConfig`